emqx/emqx-docs/en_US/advanced/auth-mnesia.md

 auth.mnesia.2.password = public
 auth.mnesia.2.is_superuser = false
 ```

-In the authentication data, `login` will read the client's Username or Client ID based on the value of `auth.mnesia.as`.

 When the plugin starts, it will read the preset authentication data and load it into the EMQ X built-in database, and the authentication data on the node will be synchronized to the cluster at this stage.